 Healthcare Administration educates and trains students in medical terminology, computer applications, law, ethics, medical coding, insurance, and billing.

-Is an Associate Degree Advisable?
+Is An Office Administration Associate Degree Advisable?

 Ans: An Associate Degree from a technical college will put you in a better position to land your first job.
 Although not all employers require college training, you will be generally more qualified for higher wages and promotion opportunities.